 Another podcast, Nintendo Voice Chat, provides yet deeper analysis of Nintendo news and rumors.
 Whereas GoNintendo checks off headline after headline, Nintendo Voice Chat covers fewer topics but in greater detail.
 In general, one way to understand the differences between these podcasts is by comparing how they report the same story, such as the recent buzz that there will be a new Metroid game.
 The rumors began when a Bandai Namco employee listed development for a first-person shooter for the Nintendo Switch as experience on his LinkedIn page.
 When GoNintendo covered the story, they chatted a bit about it then moved on to the next news piece.
 On Nintendo Voice Chat, host Filip Miucin dug deeper to find that Bandai Namco had been hiring a number of artists from Lucas Arts, allowing the hosts to speculate on the topic further.

 Nintendo Voice Chat is also noteworthy for the knowledge its hosts bring from their experience at IGN, or Imagine Games Network, a website that publishes video game reviews and walkthroughs in addition to news.
 The influence of the hosts’ time at IGN is evident in their discussions of new titles heading to Nintendo consoles.
 When discussing new games for the Nintendo Switch Console, the hosts of the week talk about what other consoles the game has been on and how the Switch version varies from the others.
 In one discussion, Miranda Sanchez, the podcast’s first-person shooter expert, gives a lengthy but accessible description of the varying experiences of playing Payday 2 on the Nintendo Switch versus other systems.
 She describes the difference in the hardware, how the controller feels in her hands.
 She also talks about the game’s features and logistical details like its frame rate.
-Even within the seemingly limited scope of “only Nintendo content,” Nintendo Voice Chat still benefits the expertise from of its hosts.
+Even within the seemingly limited scope of “only Nintendo content,” Nintendo Voice Chat still benefits from the expertise of its hosts.

 So, while Nintendo Power the magazine may be missed, there are now a variety of podcasts filling its void, with each show — whether what you seek is something more casual or strictly professional — occupying its own corner of the Nintendo world.